biplabbose/StateTransition/README.md

 | __...__         | ...         | ... | ...         |
 | __replicate_p__ | ...         | ... | ...         |

-The data in each column are the fold change in the total cell population.
-There __should not be any headers__ in the actual input excel sheet.
+The data in each column are the fold change in the total cell population. __There should not be any headers in the actual input excel sheet__.
 The data should follow the same structure, as shown in the above table.

 #### 3. Fractional cell division of each cell state for each time interval